 - He takes drugs to manage his chronic pain.

 - Take exercise if you’re out of shape.

-- The wedding will take place in October.
+- The concert will take place at the stadium next weekend.

 Take pride in

 “Take pride in” means to feel a sense of satisfaction or accomplishment in something one has done or achieved.

 - She takes pride in her work and always strives to do her best.